rswalia/Car-Price-Predictor/README.md

 ## WebApp

-* If you are searching for Code, Algorithms used and Accuracy of the model Please Open "Used Car Price Prediction.ipynb" file
+* If you are searching for Code, Algorithms used and Accuracy of the model Please Open "Notebook.ipynb" file

 * And Please do ⭐ the repository, if it helped you in anyway.